antakasa/ulkolinja-videofeature/README.md

 * Github account
 * Node (v.8 or above)

-## Steps to create new project and push it to Github
+## Steps to create a new project and push it to Github

 1. Clone this repository  ```git clone git@github.com:antakasa/ulkolinja-videofeature.git```
 2. Go to the folder ``` cd ulkolinja-videofeature```